 Clouds gathering as Trump moves markets with tweets

-Trade wars, slowing economic growth and uncertainty run the risk of recession in an election year
+Trade wars, slowing economic growth and uncertainty run the risk of recession in a US election year

 The thing that affects equities the most these days is the latest tweet from Donald Trump.
 Photograph: Carlos Barria/Reuters